MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-using-rsa.md

 ### Configure SharePoint to trust Microsoft Entra ID by using metadata endpoint

 An admin can follow the same PowerShell command that is used for x5c keys when using a metadata endpoint for RSA public keys.
 SharePoint figures out which kind of key is used from the metadata endpoint response and creates the `SPTrustedIdentityTokenIssuer` appropriately.
-For more information, see [Configure SharePoint to trust Microsoft Entra OIDC by using metadata endpoint](set-up-oidc-auth-in-sharepoint-server-with-msaad.md#configure-sharepoint-to-trust-microsoft-entra-oidc-by-using-metadata-endpoint)for an example.
+For more information, see [Configure SharePoint to trust Microsoft Entra OIDC by using metadata endpoint](set-up-oidc-auth-in-sharepoint-server-with-msaad.md#configure-sharepoint-to-trust-microsoft-entra-id-by-using-metadata-endpoint) for an example.

 ### Configure SharePoint to trust Microsoft Entra ID as the OIDC provider manually